Trauma Counseling: Mental Health & Trauma Therapy

 Exposure therapy

 This form of trauma treatment to treat PTSD encourages patients to confront their fears in a safe environment to break the pattern of avoidance and fear.
 Like EDMR, it is trauma-focused.
-For example, if a client experienced a deadly tornado, their therapist may slowly incorporate photos and live footage of natural disasters into their sessions.
-VR, visualization, and real-life exposure may also be used to help people recover from their trauma responses.
+For example, if a client experienced a deadly tornado, their counselor may slowly incorporate photos and live footage of natural disasters into their sessions.
+Virtual reality, visualization, and real-life exposure may also be used to help people recover from their trauma responses.
 Some forms of exposure therapy are tailored for in-person sessions, though other forms may be done online as well.

 In summary, the following methods are used to treat PTSD and trauma: